 Pull out your favorite cozy pieces.
 No matter the layers you choose make sure they make you feel comfy all over.

 All summer we have a blanket or two on the couch for when the air conditioning is just too much.
 These blankets are typically pretty light and not ones you would think about for really cold days.
 Come the first falling of the leaves I switch out the blankets for warmer ones.
 Everything from a soft wool blanket to layers of furs on the couch.
 Shifting the blankets doesn’t just promise for warmer evenings and days, but it also lets you know that the weather has changed as well.

 - Freshen up your Candles:

-We don’t burn many candles in the summer.
-Most of the time we opt for incense as they don’t give off as much heat.
+We don’t burn many candles in the summer and most of the time we opt for incense.
+Why not check out here the type of incense and their uses and its major benefits in aromatherapy.
 Once fall rolls around we gather up all of candles we have been collecting throughout the year and pull them out.
 I love woodsy and earthy scents especially this time of year.
 Since, we don’t have a fireplace they help to create the smell of a good burning fire without being too smoky or dirty.

 - Great Reading Material:

 We tell ourselves every year we will read more.
 Every year we end up reading more than the year before and these cooler months are the best time to catch up on all of that reading we have found.
 We choose a couple new books that we either swap with friends or snag for our collection to read through the season.
 This year many of those books we have planned revolve around our new adventure of entering parenthood, but we also love to have a few books full of inspiration lying around for casual reading.